How Can I Save for Retirement Without a 401(k)?

 To me, an IRA is a smart and simple way to get started, but there are a couple of other ways to save depending on your circumstances:

 - If you're self-employed—SEP and SIMPLE IRAs and Individual 401(k)s offer sole proprietors and small business owners a way to increase the amount of money they can contribute to retirement each year.
-Each is relatively easy to set up, have higher contribution limits and offer a lot of flexibility.
-Anyone in this category should look into the details.
+Each is relatively easy to set up, has higher contribution limits, and offers a lot of flexibility.

 Don't just save—invest